-The American Society of Anesthesiologists recognizes Sachin Kheterpal, M.D., M.B.A., with its 2013 Presidential Scholar Award
+American Society of Anesthesiologists recognizes Karsten Bartels, M.D., Ph.D., MBA, with its 2023 James E. Cottrell Presidential Scholar Award

 SAN FRANCISCO — The American Society of Anesthesiologists (ASA) today honored Karsten Bartels, M.D., Ph.D., MBA., with its 2023 James E. Cottrell Presidential Scholar Award in recognition of his exemplary research to improve patient outcomes in perioperative and critical care medicine and pain management.
 The award is presented annually to an ASA member who has dedicated their formative career to research.

 Dr. Bartels is the Robert Lieberman Endowed Chair in Anesthesiology, vice chair of research and professor of anesthesiology with tenure at the University of Nebraska Medical Center (UNMC) in Omaha.
 Additionally, he is the inaugural director of the Robert Lieberman Research Initiative within the UNMC Department of Anesthesiology.

 A consummate physician-scientist, Dr. Bartels began his career by studying patient opioid use after surgery, particularly following hospital discharge.
 He is one of the first anesthesiologists to research adverse effects from over-prescription of opioids after surgery.
 This work became the foundation of his K23 Mentored Scientist Career Development Award from the National Institutes of Health and National Institute on Drug Abuse in 2016, which in turn led to a five-year Research Project Grant (R01) Award from the Agency for Healthcare Research and Quality.
 In 2022, he was listed in Stanford University’s annual assessment of the top 2% of all scientists in the world based on his work’s impact.